oddluck/limnoria-plugins/README.md

 Frotz

-Play interactive fiction games such as the Infocom classics Zork, The Hitchhiker's Guide to the Galaxy, Leather Goddesses of Phobos. etc. Multiplayer and multi-channel/pm supported.
+Play interactive fiction games such as the Infocom classics Zork, The Hitchhiker's Guide to the Galaxy, Leather Goddesses of Phobos, etc. multiplayer and multi-channel/pm supported.

 Fun